 First album you bought?

-I think it was a twofer: Beastie Boys Licenesed To ILL and Nirvana Nevermind.
+I think it was a twofer: Beastie Boys Licensed to Ill and Nirvana Nevermind.
 On cassette!

 Last album you bought?

 I do really miss record stores.
-I miss buying an album and not being sure if I would like it or not, or even buying something based just off the album art.
+I miss buying an album and not being sure if I would like it or not, or even buying something based just on the album art.